 Secondly, follow up by having other events that children and their parents might come to.
-Christmas Eve is a natural choice.
+Easter Sunday and Christmas is a natural choice.
 Might there be others?
 What about a family movie night at church with pizza and popcorn?
-Or perhaps a Saturday evening VBS around Valentine's Day that is "sold" as an opportunity for parents to go out on a date?
-Or simply tell them about Easter for Kids, held in a few months.
+Or perhaps a VBS during the summer months.
 The point is you want to let the parents and children know you hope their visit was not a one-time thing.